Overdose Investigation Leads to Heroin Distribution Charges Against Bridgeport Man

-The charge of possession with intent to distribute, and distribution of, heroin, carries a maximum term of imprisonment of 20 years.
+JOHNSON is charged by criminal complaint with possession with intent to distribute, and distribution of, heroin, and conspiracy to distribute heroin.
+The charges carry a maximum term of imprisonment of 20 years on each count.

 U.S. Attorney Daly stressed that a complaint is only a charge and is not evidence of guilt.
 Charges are only allegations, and a defendant is presumed innocent unless and until proven guilty beyond a reasonable doubt.

 This matter is being investigated by the Drug Enforcement Administration’s New Haven Tactical Diversion Squad, and the Monroe, Milford and Bridgeport Police Departments.
 The Task Force includes participants from the New Haven, Hamden, Greenwich, Shelton, Bristol, Vernon, Wilton, Milford, Monroe, Fairfield and Middlebury Police Departments, and the Connecticut State Police.
 The case is being prosecuted by Assistant U.S. Attorney Douglas P. Morabito.